buepro/typo3-pizpalue/Documentation/Faq/Administration.rst

 Installation
 ============

-**Q**: How can the distribution be installed or updated with the source code from Github?
+**Q**: How can the extension be installed or updated with the source code from Github?

 **A**: Follow these steps: